Common cuckoo: In culture

 In Europe, hearing the call of the common cuckoo is regarded as the first harbinger of spring.
 Many local legends and traditions are based on this.
 In Scotland, gowk stanes (cuckoo stones) sometimes associated with the arrival of the first cuckoo of spring.
-"Gowk" is an old name for the common cuckoo in northern England, derived from the harsh repeated "gowk" call the bird makes when excited.
+Gowk is an old name for the common cuckoo in northern England.
 The well-known cuckoo clock features a mechanical bird and is fitted with bellows and pipes that imitate the call of the common cuckoo.
 Cuckoos feature in traditional rhymes, such as '"In April the cuckoo comes, In May she'll stay, In June she changes her tune, In July she prepares to fly, Come August, go she must,"' quoted Peggy.
 'But you haven't said it all,' put in Bobby. '"And if the cuckoo stays till September, It's as much as the oldest man can remember."'

 On Hearing the First Cuckoo in Spring is a symphonic poem from Norway composed for orchestra by Frederick Delius.

 Two English folk songs feature cuckoos.
 One usually called The Cuckoo starts: